Dr. Richard Zielinski

 Dr. David Howard is Associate Director of Choral Activities at the University of Oklahoma where he conducts the OU Men’s Glee Club, OU Women’s Chorus, and Opera Chorus.
 He teaches graduate and undergraduate choral conducting and also coordinates the annual Young Men’s Vocal Workshop and Women’s Choral Leadership Workshop.
 His collegiate choirs, civic choruses, opera choruses, church choirs, and secondary school choirs in Texas, Oklahoma, and Michigan have been hailed for their beauty of tone, musicality, and clarity of diction.
-The OU Women’s Chorus will perform by invitation at the Oklahoma Music Educators Association annual conference in 2018.
+The OU Women’s Chorus performed by invitation at the Oklahoma Music Educators Association annual conference in 2018.

 Dr. Howard’s scholarly articles have appeared in the British academic music journal, Musical Times, and in The Choral Journal and ChorTeach.
 Moreover, his performing editions and choral arrangements are published by Alliance Music Publications.

 He holds the Bachelor of Music Education degree and Master of Music degree in vocal performance from the University of Central Oklahoma and the Doctor of Musical Arts degree in choral conducting from Michigan State University.